clewisdavis/The-Joy-of-React/course-notes.md

 <HorizontalRule />
 ```

 - ℹ️ `defaultProps` property, is used by older versions of react.
-Don't use this property, the recommended approach is to use desctructuring assignment.
+Don't use this property, the recommended approach is to use destructuring assignment.

 ### The Children Props

-- Imagine you are buidling a custom button component.
+- Imagine you are building a custom button component.
 It should look and act just like a regular HTML button, but have red background and white text.

 ```JAVASCRIPT
 function RedButton({ contents }) {